jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/04-upgrading-a-liferay-jsf-portlet.markdown

 Liferay JSF portlets are easy to upgrade and require few changes.
 They interface with the [Liferay Faces](/docs/7-2/reference/-/knowledge_base/r/liferay-faces) project, which encapsulates @product@'s Java API and JavaScript code.
-Because of this, upgrading JSF portlets to @product-ver@ requires only updating dependencies.
+Because of this, upgrading JSF portlets to the new DXP version requires only updating dependencies.

-There are two ways to find a JSF portlet's dependencies for @product-ver@:
+There are two ways to find a JSF portlet's dependencies for the new DXP version:

 - The [http://liferayfaces.org/](http://liferayfaces.org/) home page lets you look up the dependencies (Gradle or Maven) by @product@ version, JSF version,